United Kingdom media guide

 Commercial TV began in 1955 with the launch of ITV.
 Commercial radio arrived in the 1970s, although ship-based stations flourished in the 1960s before being outlawed.
 Hundreds of privately-owned radio and TV stations now compete with the BBC for listeners and viewers.

 Home-grown soaps top the TV ratings, and many British viewers follow the ups and downs of life in East London's Albert Square, the setting for the BBC's EastEnders, and Coronation Street - ITV's soap about northern English working-class life.
-Programmes which catapult ordinary people into the public eye - known as reality TV - attract large audiences.
+Reality TV shows attract large audiences.

 Once-dominant terrestrial TV networks face strong competition from digital satellite and cable, which offer hundreds of channels, and digital terrestrial TV (DTT), which carries a smaller number of mainly free-to-air channels.
 Terrestrial digital radio (DAB) has had a slower start.

 The media are free and able to report on all aspects of British life.
 The variety of publications reflects the full spectrum of political opinion.
 In recent years, printed newspaper circulations have been sliding while online readership has surged.

 In 2012, a judge-led inquiry recommended a new system of self-regulation for the press, backed by legislation.
 The inquiry followed a phone-hacking scandal at a News Corp title.

 Politicians agreed to set up a new watchdog with powers to impose heavy fines and force newspapers to publish corrections.
 In 2013, the new system was backed by a Royal Charter, rather than by law.